Magnetically charged black-bounce solution via nonlinear electrodynamics in a k-essence theory: First Model

 \section{First Model}

 In this section, we will consider the ingredients of the black-bounce solution proposed by Simpson-Visser in Ref. \cite{matt}.
-Specifically, we assume that the throat radius is exactly the magnetic charge, $a=q_m$.
+Specifically, we assume that the radius of the throat is exactly the magnetic charge $a=q_m$.
 Therefore, the metric functions are given by: